bcw11/CMPT-417-FINAL/readme.md

 `--solver <solver_name> (Options: MCCBS, Prioritized)` Specify which solver to use.

 **Optional Arguments:**\
-`--batch` Run the solver against a batch of instances.\
+`--batch` Run the solver against a batch of instances.
+Incompatible with Prioritized Planning.\
 `--splitter <splitter_name> (Options: standard, disjoint, symmetrical, asymmetrical)` Choose the splitting strategy to use.
 Defaults to `standard` if omitted.\
 `--maxnodes <max_number_of_generated_nodes>` Choose a number of generated nodes at which to stop the solver.
 If omitted, will run until a solution is found or the computer runs out of memory.